NeuroJSON/jsonlab/README.rst

                           compress a long string, one must convert it to uint8 or int8 array first.
 The compressed array uses three extra fields
-                          "_ArrayCompressionMethod_": the opt.Compression value.
+                          "_ArrayZipType_": the opt.Compression value.
-                          "_ArrayCompressionSize_": a 1D interger array to
+                          "_ArrayZipSize_": a 1D interger array to
                              store the pre-compressed (but post-processed)
                              array dimensions, and
-                          "_ArrayCompressedData_": the binary stream of
+                          "_ArrayZipData_": the binary stream of
                              the compressed binary array data WITHOUT
                              'base64' encoding
          opt.CompressArraySize [100|int]: only to compress an array if the total